dylan-lang/opendylan/documentation/library-reference/source/lid.rst

     Author: *arbitrary text*

-The name of the library’s author.
+The name of the library's author.

 Major-Version:
 --------------